vickyruud/weather-app-react-native/README.md

 # Weather App

 Shows the weather for your location!
+This was built with React Native on Expo.

 ## Features